Archive & Data Protection

 • Hybrid: All-in-one hybrid backup solutions are at the cutting edge of the industry, allowing you to combine the best of both worlds.
 Using software backup and BaaS, your organization can store information where it is secure and easily accessed.

-What is Data Backup Storage?
+What Is Data Backup Storage?

 Data backup storage is simply the method and media used by an organization to store information.
 Depending on the size of the organization and its specific data backup requirements, data backup storage solutions can be as small as removable media or as large as external servers.